flutter/website/src/content/packages-and-plugins/swift-package-manager/for-app-developers.md

 {% render docs/captioned-image.liquid,
 image:"development/packages-and-plugins/swift-package-manager/minimum-deployments.png",
-caption:"The target's Minimum Deployments setting" %}
+caption:"The target's **Minimum Deployments** setting" %}

 ## How to add Swift Package Manager integration to a custom target

 Follow the steps in
-`How to add Swift Package Manager integration to an iOS/macOS project manually`.
+[How to add Swift Package Manager integration to a project manually][manualIntegration].

-In Step 1, list item 6 use your custom target instead of the `Flutter` target.
+In [Step 1][manualIntegrationStep1], list item 6 use your custom target instead of the `Flutter` target.

-In Step 2, list item 6 use your custom target instead of the `Flutter` target.
+In [Step 2][manualIntegrationStep2], list item 6 use your custom target instead of the `Flutter` target.

+[manualIntegration]: /packages-and-plugins/swift-package-manager/for-app-developers/#how-to-add-swift-package-manager-integration-to-a-project-manually
+[manualIntegrationStep1]: /packages-and-plugins/swift-package-manager/for-app-developers/#step-1-add-fluttergeneratedpluginswiftpackage-package-dependency
+[manualIntegrationStep2]: /packages-and-plugins/swift-package-manager/for-app-developers/#step-2-add-run-prepare-flutter-framework-script-pre-action

 ## How to remove Swift Package Manager integration